mlflow/mlflow-torchserve/README.md

 ```

 ### Get deployment details
-Get API fetches the details of the deployed model.
-By default, Get API fetches all the versions of the
+By default, Get API fetches all the versions of the deployed model.
-deployed model

 ##### CLI
 ```shell script